cnr-isti-vclab/nexus/webpack/README.md

 GPU resource transfer metering: better control of the amount of geometry and texture sent to the GPU per frame.

 Fps: cache should keep track of timing and fps.

+Prefetch: control prefetch amouont in MB (unlimited in case) and add onProgress event.

 Library: make the code an npm library https://webpack.js.org/guides/author-libraries/